appium/appium-xcuitest-driver/README.md

 The content of the generated .mobileconfig file as base64-encoded string.
 This config might be useful for debugging purposes.
 If the certificate has been successfully set via CLI then nothing is returned.

+### mobile: listCertificates

+On real devices the installed certificates are listed if [py-ios-device](https://github.com/YueChen-C/py-ios-device) tool is available on the server machine.

+#### Returned Result

+Returns map of certificates installed on the real device.

 ### mobile: startLogsBroadcast

 Starts iOS system logs broadcast websocket on the same host and port where Appium server is running at `/ws/session/:sessionId:/appium/syslog` endpoint.
 The method will return immediately if the web socket is already listening.